fastlane/fastlane/internal/order_dependent_specs.md

 A and B were 30 of the 48 and share a cause: module level singletons in spaceship outliving the example that created them.
 The obvious remedy does not work.
 Adding an `after(:each)` that nils `Spaceship::Tunes.client`, `Portal.client` and `ConnectAPI.client` took `spaceship/spec` from 10 failures to 13 on a fixed seed, so some specs rely on the client persisting.

-### Row B, what has been ruled out
+### Row B, how it was found

-Two attempts, both measured on the full local run at seed 48174, both leaving the count at 39 with an identical failure set.
-Neither is committed.
+Two attempts failed first, both leaving the count at 39 with an identical failure set.

 1. Calling `Spaceship::ConnectAPI.client` in the `common spaceship login` before hook, so that constructing a client sets the module ivars.
 No effect.
 2. Adding `Spaceship::Portal.login` alongside it.
 Also no effect.